-Our Board is currently comprised of nine directors with the terms of each director expiring at the Annual Meeting.
-Our Board has nominated Jan A. Bertsch, Stephen M. Burt, Anesa T. Chaibi, Christopher L. Doerr, Dean A. Foate, Michael F. Hilton, Louis V. Pinkham, Rakesh Sachdev and Curtis W. Stoelting, each of whom is currently serving as a director, for election at the Annual Meeting to serve until the 2022 annual meeting of shareholders and until their successors are duly elected and qualified.
+Our Board is currently comprised of eleven directors with the terms of each director expiring at the Annual Meeting.
+Our Board has nominated Jan A. Bertsch, Stephen M. Burt, Anesa T. Chaibi, Theodore D. Crandall, Christopher L. Doerr, Michael F. Hilton, Louis V. Pinkham, Rakesh Sachdev, Curtis W. Stoelting and Robin A. Walker-Lee, each of whom is currently serving as a director, for election at the Annual Meeting to serve until the 2023 annual meeting of shareholders and until their successors are duly elected and qualified.
 We include background information on all of the nominees below.

-Upon election, the directors will hold office for a term expiring at the 2022 annual meeting of shareholders and until their successors have been duly elected and qualified.
+Upon election, the directors will hold office for a term expiring at the 2023 annual meeting of shareholders and until their successors have been duly elected and qualified.
 Our Board has established a retirement age of 72 within the Corporate Governance Guidelines and our Company's Bylaws.
 Specifically, a director is expected to retire from our Board on the day and hour of the annual shareholders meeting next following his or her 72nd birthday.
-None of our directors has reached the mandatory retirement age of 72 as of the date of the Annual Meeting.
+Pursuant to the Corporate Governance Guidelines and the Bylaws, our Board considered the status of Mr. Doerr, who has attained the age of 72.
+After due consideration of his qualities, skills and attributes, and taking into account all of the circumstances, our Board has waived the retirement age with respect to Mr. Doerr based on its determination that it would be beneficial to have Mr. Doerr continue to serve as a director due to his knowledge and experience with our Company, his contributions to our Board and to the Corporate Governance, Sustainability and Director Affairs Committee and his significant involvement in ongoing matters relating to business development, director recruitment and other governance matters.
+Accordingly, our Board has nominated Mr. Doerr for election at the Annual Meeting.